Do you need to know if Indoor Air Quality will make you sick?

 Lead is a toxic metal.
 This metal can be in drinking water, food and air, such as lead-based paint is a familiar source of lead dust.

 Some of the pollutants are from the outdoor air.
 But most of them are from either the building or what you bring into the building.
-Say for example you may have chipboard or MDF board in your home.
+Say, for example, you may have a chipboard or MDF board in your home.
 Both can outgas formaldehyde unless you use chipboard or MDF with no formaldehyde in it.
 You could find that you have high levels of formaldehyde inside your home.
 CSIRO has completed studies on the indoor air quality of homes recently completed.
 They have found that the indoor air is more polluted than the outside air in these homes.
 This study by CSIRO applies to new homes and home renovations.

 Air Pollutants fall into three categories.
 There are biological.
 And there are chemicals such as emissions from materials called volatile organic compounds (VOCs).
 And there are also particulates.
 The following are three groups of indoor air pollutants that will make you sick.